dfinity/sdk/docs/concepts/pull-dependencies.md

 We don't want to encourage including binary files in version control.

-On IC, every canister only has one latest version running on the mainnet.
-And service consumer should integrate with that latest version.
+On the Internet Computer, every canister only has one latest version running on mainnet.
+Service consumers should integrate with that latest version.

-So `dfx deps pull` always get the latest dependencies instead of locking on a particular run.
+So `dfx deps pull` always gets the latest dependencies instead of locking on a particular run.

-Every pulled canister has the latest version in shared cache and can be reused by different projects.
+Every pulled canister has the latest version in the shared cache and can be reused by different projects.

 ### Should I include `deps/` folder in version control?